-Building Height No building or portion thereof or other structure of any kind shall exceed 40 feet excluding chimneys, towers, spires, cupolas, antennas, or other projections of or attachments to a building that do not enclose potentially habitable floor space, provided that they do not exceed the height of the building by more than ten (10) feet or 20% of building height, whichever M is greater.
-Minimum As-of- Right Residential Density (1) A density of at least eight (8) units per acre for Developable Land zoned for single-family residential use; (2) A density of at least fifteen (15) units per acre for Developable Land zoned for 2- and/or 3-family residential use; or 450, 01 (3) A density of twenty (20) units per acre of Developable Land multiplied by the minimum permissible percentage of the gross floor area of a Mixed-use Development Project that 7.5 : is devoted to residential use (51%).
-Maximum As-of- A density of twenty (20) residential units per acre of Right Residential Developable Land multiplied by the maximum Density permissible percentage of the gross floor area of a Mixed- use Development Project devoted to residential use (90%).
-This maximum by-right density shall apply even in cases where the actual percentage of gross floor area in a Mixed-use Development Project devoted to residential use is less than 90%.
+Building Height No building or portion thereof or other structure of any kind shall exceed 40 feet excluding chimneys, towers, spires, cupolas, antennas, or other projections of or attachments to a building that do not enclose potentially habitable floor space, provided that they do not exceed the height of the building by more than ten (10) feet or 20% of building height, whichever is greater.
+Minimum As-of- Right Residential Density (1) A density of at least eight (8) units per acre for Developable Land zoned for single-family residential use; Bensity (2) A density of at least fifteen (15) units per acre for Developable Land zoned for 2- and/or 3-family residential use; or (3) A density of at least twenty (20) units per acre of for Developable Land zoned for multi-family residential use.multiplied by the minimum permissible percentage of the gross floor area of a Mixed-use Development Project that is devoted to residential use (51%).
+Maximum As-of- A density of tTwenty_five (2025) residential units per acre of Right Residential for Developable Density Land multiplied by the maximum permissible percentage of the gross floor area of a Mixed-use Development Project devoted to residential use (90%).
+This maximum by-right density shall apply even in cases where the actual percentage of gross floor area in a Mixed-use Development Project devoted to residential use is less than 90%. zoned for residential use.